• Skip to primary navigation

 unbaked sweet potato casserole

-Sprinkle the topping over the sweet potato filling.
+Step #2: Sprinkle the topping over the sweet potato filling.

 close up of sweet potato casserole in baking dish

-scooping out casserole onto a white plate
+scooping out casserole onto a white plate.

-Top tips
+Top tips and substitutions

 • For the coconut milk, I recommend full-fat canned coconut milk to make it extra rich and creamy.
 I prefer Sprouts, Native Forest, or Thai Kitchen brands because other brands may leave an aftertaste.
 For this recipe, I recommend storing the coconut cream at room temperature.
 Otherwise, it will separate and be hard to stir.